 Own a diesel 2016-2019 Nissan Titan XD with a Bosch CP4 fuel pump?
 Have you had to replace your truck’s fuel pump or Cummins engine?

-A dangerous defect causes metal shavings to leak into your vehicle’s engine, leading to engine failure and costly repair bills.
+A defect can cause metal shavings to leak into your vehicle’s engine, leading to engine failure and costly repair bills.
 You may be entitled to reimbursement.
 Fill out the form to find out your rights »

 WHAT’S THE ISSUE?

-Hagens Berman is investigating a dangerous defect in 2016-2019 Nissan Titan XD diesel trucks that can cause sudden, unexpected shutoff of the vehicle’s engine while it is in motion and potential engine failure.
-The defect has been linked to more than 432,000 trucks with a Bosch CP4 fuel pump and Cummins diesel engine.
+Hagens Berman has filed a lawsuit regarding a defect in 2016-2019 Nissan Titan XD diesel trucks that can allegedly cause sudden, unexpected shutoff of the vehicle’s engine while it is in motion and potential engine failure.
+According to the complaint, the defect has been linked to more than 432,000 trucks with a Bosch CP4 fuel pump and Cummins diesel engine.
+Catastrophic engine failure can allegedly occur as early as mile one.
 Catastrophic engine failure can occur as early as mile one.

 AFFECTED VEHICLES